raswz/awesome-wordle/README.md

 This is a list I created from the many different sites out there that have something in common with the famous wordle.

-When you have pages I could add, write it in the "Discoussions" tab.
+Write it in the "Discoussions" tab, when you have pages I could add.

 ---
 Original bei NYTimes: